About Gretna

 The Gretna Vital Records office, located within the City Clerk's office, is responsible for maintaining and issuing birth, death, and marriage certificates for people within the city limits.
 Residents can request these records by visiting the City Clerk's office or accessing the online request form on the city's website.

-Gretna is home to a thriving business community, with a diverse array of local enterprises and national chains.
+Gretna is home to a thriving business community, with a range of local enterprises and national chains.
 The city's Economic Development Department works closely with businesses to help with growth and development, and public records related to business licenses, permits, and zoning can be accessed through the City Clerk's office or the city's website.